wjonesusna2012/quorum-primer/README.md

 ### Ganache Test Network

-Ganache can be used to experiment in an ethereum simulated, personal blockchain, the best ways to interact with the web3JS library.
+Ganache can be used to experiment in an ethereum simulated, personal blockchain, and is a great way to familiarize yourself with the Web3 library.

 ## Quorum Overview